 If I were to categorize Vassi’s fiction, it would be psychedelic explorations of erotic extremes and contemplation about the nature of eroticism and human relationships during the U.S. Sexual Revolution.
 Sometimes the fiction can be very depressing or a little too cerebral.
 Sometimes, the amount of sex is just ridiculous.
 But the writing is always topnotch, and the characters (especially the female characters) are expertly drawn.

 The fiction varies a lot in quality and quantity.
 Some of the novels has so much coupling and throupling going on that there’s barely enough time to keep track.
 Other books feel like sad soap operas of sexually liberated people unable to deal with the aftereffects of casual sex (and who keep making the same mistakes).
-Some books seem really heavy on the philosophy and intellectual rants.
+Some books seem heavy on philosophy and intellectual rants.
 Many of Vassi’s books are loosely structured picaresque things; with exceptions as noted, it’s more about characters and how they evolve than about about plot.
 Special mention needs to be made about the dialogue which is always literary and analytical and even polemical.

 Best Literary Novel (The Other Hand Clapping)